rafegoldberg/sass-map-Set/README.md

 $ms-ratio: Ui(scale,ratio);
 ```

-> **Note**: in both of the above examples the return value of the `Ui-add()` call was assigned to variable.
-Since the method returns the passed object, the refrence variable will be identical to the new config object.
-Since Sass only permits function calls from the right-hand side of a assignment variable or property assignment statement.
+> **Note**: Sass only permits function calls from the right-hand side of a assignment variable or property assignment statement.
+This is why you might've noticed that, in the above examples, the return value of the `Ui-add()` call is being assigned to variable.
+While the variable will be identical to your new config, you should stick with the actual `Ds()` method for getting values.

 #### Retrieving Config Values